Not recorded

-Each session combines lectures with practical, hands-on exercises to apply the methods to political text, dealing with practical issues in each step of the research process.
-Most of these methods can be reduced to a three-step process: first, identifying texts and units of texts for analysis; second, extract quantitatively measured features from these texts and converting them to a quantitative feature matrix; third, analyse this matrix with statistical methods, such as dictionary construction and application, scaling models, and topic models, to draw inferences about the texts.
-Students will learn how to apply these steps to various types of texts.
-The course will also introduce advanced methods, including word embeddings, speech transcription, machine translation, and computer vision.
+Each session integrates lectures with practical, hands-on exercises to apply these methods to political texts.
+These exercises address practical challenges at each stage of the research process.
+Most of the methods follow a three-step framework: first, identifying texts and units of analysis; second, extracting measurable features from these texts and converting them into a quantitative feature matrix; and third, analysing this matrix using statistical techniques such as dictionary construction and application, scaling models, and topic models.
+Students will learn to apply these steps to various types of texts.

 About this Module